 - Only mark "billable" if the expense will be invoiced back to a client

-- Once all receipts are logged 1.
-Go to the Expenses Trello board and find your expense4 request card.
+- Once all receipts are saved in Harvest 1.
+Go to the Expenses Trello board and find your expense request card.
 2. Add a comment indicating the total amount that needs to be reimbursed.
 3. Move your card from the "Approved" column to the "Submitted" column.
 This lets the Admin know these expenses are ready for reimbursement.

 Tracking Time off

 We track vacation, leave and sick time, and leave for employees in Harvest.
 There is oversight on this, but ultimately you are responsible for this accuracy.
 Time off will not negatively impact your billable hour percentage.

 You do NOT need to log entries when the office is closed for a holiday.

 Project: CivicActions > Time off